google/fonts/cc-by-sa/knowledge/modules/readability_and_accessibility/lessons/introducing_accessibility_in_typography/content.md

 Making [text](/glossary/text_copy) [accessible](https://www.google.com/accessibility/) should be part of everyday practice.
 However, general [typographic](/glossary/typography) practices of optimizing [legibility](/glossary/legibility) and [readability](/glossary/readability) don’t necessarily go all the way towards making text accessible.

-First, let’s make sure we define legibility and readability.
+First, let’s make sure we define **legibility** and **readability**.
 Both are measures of clarity.

-Legibility is the measure of how distinguishable individual characters and words are to the eye of the reader.
-Readability is the measure of how easy it is to read the text overall.
+- **Legibility** is the measure of how distinguishable individual characters and words are to the eye of the reader.
+- **Readability** is the measure of how easy it is to read the text overall.

 <figure>